minus34/census-loader/README.md

 4. Edit the restore-census-schemas.bat or .sh script in the supporting-files folder for your database parameters and for the location of pg_restore
 5. Run the script, come back in 15-30 minutes and enjoy!

-### Data Licenses
+### Data License

 Source: [Australian Bureau of Statistics](http://www.abs.gov.au/websitedbs/d3310114.nsf/Home/Attributing+ABS+Material)

 ## DATA CUSTOMISATION

-- Display optimised tables are created by this process, They allow for web mapping from the state level down the SA1 and meshblock levels.
-These are created in the census boundary display schema
+- Display optimised tables are created by this process, They allow for web mapping from the state level down the SA1 level.
+These are created in the census web schema.